 Ireland isn’t known for year-round sunshine, but when the sun is shining there isn’t a better place to be than the Emerald Isle.

-With sunshine being an important element in helping the body create Vitamin D, we thought it might be cool to figure out which counties in Ireland get the most sunshine and turn it into a map.
+With Vitamin D being so important for the immune system and sunshine is an important element in helping the body create Vitamin D, we thought it might be cool to figure out which counties in Ireland get the most sunshine and turn it into a map.

 Whether you’re planning on booking a staycation, moving to another county to work remotely, or just fancy a bit of outdoor dining, you should find our map of sunshine hotspots and not-spots very useful!